skip to Main Content

 green bird beside the pink flower

 One of the most important things you can do to attract birds to your sanctuary is to provide shelter.
 This could be in the form of a birdhouse, a perch, or a tree.
-Providing shelter will help keep the birds safe from weather conditions and predators.
+Providing protection will help keep the birds safe from weather conditions and predators.

 Create a Relaxing Area to Watch and Observe Your Bird Sanctuary